Mockingbird422/fuzz/docs/index.rst

 Odyssey
 =======

-Install fuzz
+A big reason why I developed this package was to leverage the computational power on Harvard's Odyssey cluster.
+This section describes how I would use fuzz on Odyssey.
+There are many other workflows one could follow.
+If you run into issues, it might make sense to consult the `Odyssey Quick Start Guide <https://rc.fas.harvard.edu/resources/odyssey-quickstart-guide/>`_ or the `Resources <https://rc.fas.harvard.edu/resources/>`_ page.

+Installation
 ------------

-Installing this package on Odyssey is a little harder.
+Unfortunately, installing this package on Odyssey is a little harder than on one's local machine.
 Here are the steps I used to install it in a virtual environment:

 1. Create a new virtual environment using conda::